ArcovanBreda/CEConvDL2/blogpost.md

   *Figure A.2: left: LAB color space visualized as a 2d color grid, right: sRGB color gamut shown in LAB space. ([source](https://www.xrite.com/blog/lab-color-space), [source](https://blogs.mathworks.com/steve/2015/04/03/displaying-a-color-gamut-surface/))*
 </div>

-### C. Ablation Study Saturation Equivariance
+### B. Ablation Study Saturation Equivariance
 Further investigation was conducted on the impact of the number of shifts and the degree of jitter to obtain saturation equivariance.
-The results will be discussed in this appendix and are employed in the experiments in [Results of Additional Experiments](#results-of-additional-experiments).
+The results will be discussed here and are employed in the experiments in [Results of Additional Experiments](#results-of-additional-experiments).

 **Effects of Saturation Shifts -** For the number of shifts, different models were trained with respectively 3, 5 and 10 saturation shifts ranging from -1 to 1 and including 0, so no shift.
 The baseline model was a default ResNet-18.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_ShiftsKernel.jpg" alt="Hue and Saturation equivariance in HSV space" width="70%">

-  *Figure C.1: Test accuracy of a saturation equivariant model trained on a varying number of saturation shifts ranging from -1 to 1 while including 0.
+  *Figure B.1: Test accuracy of a saturation equivariant model trained on a varying number of saturation shifts ranging from -1 to 1 while including 0.
 The baseline is indicated with None.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div>

-Figure C.1 showcases that the number of shifts does not make a significant impact, since all saturation equivariant networks obtain approximately equal performance.
+Figure B.1 showcases that the number of shifts does not make a significant impact, since all saturation equivariant networks obtain approximately equal performance.
 Therefore, we opted to go for the middle option by utilising 5 shifts as to include subtler saturation shifts that would not only increase or decrease saturation maximally.
 Additionally, adding more saturations did not seem beneficial for performance, hence we discarded 10 shifts.

 **Effects of Saturation Jitter -** Saturation jitter was implemented by using Pytorch's function that is called directly when the data is loaded in.
 However, a disadvantage is that this implementation does not set an upper bound on how much the saturation can be scaled with.
 Therefore, several upper bounds were tempered with, namely 2, 20 and 100 while preserving the lower bound 0.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_satshiftkernel_jitter.jpg" alt="Hue and Saturation equivariance in HSV space" width="70%">

-  *Figure C.2: Test accuracy of a saturation equivariant model.
+  *Figure B.2: Test accuracy of a saturation equivariant model.
 The model was trained on 5 saturation shifts, namely -1, 0.5, 0, 0.5 and 1.
 Saturation jitter was applied during training with varying upper bounds of 2, 20 and 100. ([source](CEConv/plot_saturation.py))*
 </div>

 In the above figure, all degrees of saturation jitter enhance robustness to test-time saturation distribution shifts compared to the baseline with none.
 The upper bound of 2 ensures an increased test accuracy for when no shift is applied.
 However, it rapidly drops when shifts are applied, where it is outperformed by the upper bound of 20.
 The upper bound of 100 also appears to be robust.
 Nevertheless, it suffers from a significant drop in test accuracy for many saturation shifts.
 Eventually, we decided to utilize an upper bound of 20.
 This lead to the most stable results while preserving test accuracy despite the lower peak when no jitter was applied.

-### D. Reproduction of Jitter Ablation Study
+### C. Reproduction of Jitter Ablation Study

 Figure 3 seems to suggest that solely adding color-jitter augmentation to the ResNet18 model is sufficient for high accuracy.
 However, implementing it along with the CE-ResNet18 model seems complementary to achieve even higher accuracy.
 In this section, we aim to provide more insights into the relation between jitter and the CE-ResNet18 model in terms of accuracy.

 In the original paper color-jitter augmentation is limited to randomly changing the hue of an image, leaving the brightness, contrast and saturation unchanged.
 Setting the (hue) jitter value to 0.5 (which is defaulted to based on the authors’ implementations), results in shifting the hue of each image within a range of $\pm$ 50% of 360 degrees of the original hue value.

-Figure D.1 displays a more nuanced view of the jitter, showing the ResNet18 model with jitter values 0.2 and 0.4, and the CE-ResNet18 model with jitter values 0.1 and 0.2.
+Figure C.1 displays a more nuanced view of the jitter, showing the ResNet18 model with jitter values 0.2 and 0.4, and the CE-ResNet18 model with jitter values 0.1 and 0.2.
 Moreover, the baseline CE-ResNet18 model without jitter is displayed.

 <div align="center">
   <img src="blogpost_imgs/Hannah_jitter.png" alt="Jitter ablation" width="600px">

-  *Figure D.1: Test accuracy over the hue-shift for color-equivariant and ResNet-18 with various degrees of color-jitter augmentation.*
+  *Figure C.1: Test accuracy over the hue-shift for color-equivariant and ResNet-18 with various degrees of color-jitter augmentation.*
 </div>

 The figure shows that in order to create stable accuracy for the original model, jitter values of 0.2 and 0.4 are insufficient.
 Instead the jitter augmentation should at least account for fluctuations of 50% as displayed in Figure 3.
 Contrarily, the CE-ResNet18 model improves significantly from adding 0.1 jitter and seems stable from 0.2 jitter.
 This can be explained by the fact that the color equivariance is applied for 3 rotations, resulting in equivariance at -120, 0 and 120 degrees (see the baseline).
 However, the CE-ResNet model only allows for discrete rotations.
 The addition of jitter can account for the values in between the rotations.
 Therefore, the equivariance helps reduce the amount of augmentation needed.
 However, the CE models increase the number of parameters from 11.2 M to 11.4 M. Therefore, there is a trade-off between accuracy and the number of parameters.

-### E. Training time study
+### D. Training time study

 During the reproduction of "Color Imbalance," we observed a significant discrepancy in the training times required for the two models.
 To verify that the CECNN excels in retaining and sharing shape information, we tested a Z2CNN model with a similar training duration.
 This was achieved by increasing the width (parameter called planes) of each layer from 20 to 70.